lionlai1989/lionlai1989.github.io/_posts/2024-02-15-supervised-single-view-to-3d-objects.markdown

 two primary parts:

 1. **2D Encoder**: Transforms an image into a latent representation, capturing the essential features required for 3D reconstruction.
-I use resnet modoel from `torchvision.models`.
+I use a ResNet modoel from `torchvision.models`.
 2. **3D Decoder**: Converts the latent representation into a discrete 3D point clouds, where each point represents the location in the 3D world.